-Customer Services: As anticipated and planned, Customer Services revenue decreased 4% to \$447 million in the first quarter of 2005 compared to the same period in 2004.
-Foreign currency fluctuations provided a 2 percentage point benefit to first quarter 2005 revenue.
-Revenues are down as we continue to reduce our focus on third-party maintenance business.
-Partially offsetting this decline was 4% growth in maintenance revenue of NCR-branded products.
-NCR's strategic shift and structural changes being made in the Customer Services business to optimize the efficiency of resources, as well as to increase the focus on maintenance of NCR-branded products, enabled operating income to improve to \$9 million in the quarter, versus a \$19 million operating loss in the first quarter of 2004.
+Customer Services: Customer Services revenue decreased 4% to \$456 million in the second quarter of 2005 compared to the same period in 2004.
+Foreign currency fluctuations provided a 2 percentage point benefit to the year-over-year revenue comparison.
+As planned, revenues are down as we continue to intentionally reduce revenues from third-party maintenance business.
+Partially offsetting this decline was 10% growth in maintenance revenue for Financial Self Service.
+NCR's strategic shift and structural changes being made in the Customer Services business to optimize the efficiency of resources, as well as to increase the focus on maintenance of NCR-branded products, enabled operating income to improve to \$8 million in the quarter, versus a \$22 million operating loss in the second quarter of 2004.
+The second quarter of 2004 included \$9 million of incremental severance expense related to actions to improve profitability and \$7 million for the settlement of an agreement with a services partner relating to an agreement entered into in 2002.